spacetelescope/stginga/docs/source/plugins.rst

 DQInspect
 ---------

-This plugin is used to inspect the associated DQ array of a given image.
+This local plugin is used to inspect the associated DQ array of a given image.
 It shows the different DQ flags that went into a given pixel (middle right) and also the overall mask of the selected DQ flag(s) (bottom right).